enyojs/ares-project/CONTRIBUTE.md

 **Note:**

 1. Until recently, `ares-project/node_modules` contained 3rd-party modules directly archived into `ares-project` own Git repository.
 So existing repository owners _may_ need to run `rm -rf ares-project/node_modules` to properly update their trees.
-2. Do **NOT** use Node.js 0.10.0: Ares does not work yet using this brand new version of Node.
-[We are aware of the issue](https://enyojs.atlassian.net/browse/ENYO-2063).

 #### Some Git+NPM Automation Examples